-Office space is assigned on a first come, first served basis.
+Office space is assigned on a first come, first served basis and is a privilege.
 Office space consists of a desk in a shared, open office with other graduate students, visiting international scholars and interns.

 We ask that you be respectful of the space that you share.